frdr-dfdr/frdr_encryption_client/README.md

 ## Running

-If you just want to download and run the full application on MacOS or Windows, please see the "Releases" link.
+If you just want to download and run the full application on MacOS or Windows, please see the [Releases](https://github.com/frdr-dfdr/frdr_encryption_client/releases) section.

 ## Running from Command Line